UBC-MDS/Capstone_Project_Survey/README.md

 Date: March 30, 2019

-This repository contains the files related to the project for our class on Experimentation and Causal Inference (DSCI 554)
+This repository contains the files related to the project for our class on Experimentation and Causal Inference (DSCI 554).

+Milestone1 - completed survey proposal can be found in PROPOSAL.md

 ### Team Members
 |Name|Github Handle|